-The influence of financials and social importance are big applications to consider when criticizing a 19th century novel, especially one that is written by a female author.
+The influence of financials and social importance are big applications to consider when criticizing a 19th-century novel, especially one that is written by a female author.
 Individualism marks its territory over the heroines as both express sides of altruism and indulgence.
-As women are meant to marry for money, and have no rights to property or sense of humanly growth, a female author of a book such as this raises controversy to the thoughtfulness and integrity of the work, holding customs of high volume for Austen.
+As women are meant to marry for money and have no rights to property or sense of human growth, a female author of a book such as this raises controversy to the thoughtfulness and integrity of the work, holding customs of high volume for Austen.

 Conditions of humanity vary between gender, social class, societies, point in time and religious value; however, in Sense and Sensibility, Austen suggests an alternative and declaration of compare and contrast between valuing sense, which the character Elinor Dashwood represents, and valuing sensibility, which the character Marianne Dashwood represents.
 Thought and feeling are meant to be demoted for the promotion of set political rules based on a formulaic outline for a means of a complete use of human physical and financial growth, rather than psychological and virtuous growth.

-Marriage as transaction rather than marriage between two loving hearts explores the social relations between men and women of the upper classes, depicting a flirtation of the line between socially acceptable and abomination in this 19th century novel.
+Marriage as a transaction rather than marriage between two loving hearts explores the social relations between men and women of the upper classes, depicting a flirtation of the line between socially acceptable and abomination in this 19th-century novel.
 Marianne and Elinor are alike in that their feelings are deep and genuine, but both depict opposite accounts of theoretical questions about human nature and human conduct.

 What’s more, as the Dashwood family is broke in physical currency, both daughters do get to marry men while getting to know them and grow a relationship with them first hand, alongside financial reasons being added to the mixed decision for them to marry.
-This may leave a question if the marriages were forced or naturally implicated for a dreamy and essential controversy.
-It can be argued that this is one of Austen’s examples of plain women that withhold sentiment that marry fairytale heroes, however, it’s a simulation of romance and realism, where the outcomes of the characters are predictable as the plot is simple and repetitive with the marriage concept.
-This being said, Austen doesn’t interpret these techniques for the sake of entertainment for a 21st century female reader, but for a loyalty to her values towards the achievement of complete humanly psychological principles.
-Argument holds this controversy true being that both women are honest and elicit to feelings (rather them being present or not), leaving inquiry as to why this dichotomy is being contrasted and questioned nevertheless.
+This might leave a question if the marriages were forced or naturally implicated for a dreamy and essential controversy.
+It can be argued that this is one of Austen’s examples of plain women that withhold sentiment that marries fairytale heroes.
+However, it’s a simulation of romance and realism, where the outcomes of the characters are predictable as the plot is simple and repetitive with the marriage concept.
+This being said, Austen doesn’t interpret these techniques for the sake of entertainment for a 21st-century female reader, but for loyalty to her values towards the achievement of complete humanly psychological principles.
+The argument holds this controversy true being that both women are honest and elicits to feelings (rather them being present or not), leaving inquiry as to why this dichotomy is being contrasted and questioned nevertheless.